Add Dota 2 Upcoming Match to Google Calendar

 Ideation

-The problem that I want to solve is straightforward – to answer the question "when is the next Dota 2 tournament happening?".
+The problem that I want to solve is straightforward – to answer the question "When is the next Dota 2 tournament happening?".

 So then I thought, wouldn't it be great if we could have a Google Calendar event for each of the upcoming matches of a Dota 2 tournament?